BroadbandForum/usp/specification/messages/index.md

 `bool return_params`

 This element, if `true`, indicates that, in the `supported_obj_list`, the Agent should include a `supported_param_list` element containing Parameters supported by the reported Object(s).

-`repeated DiscoverObject discover_obj_list`

-This element contains a repeated set of messages of type `DiscoverObject`.

 ##### DiscoverObject Elements